 The grim reality is that no person in their right mind would accept the role of representative plaintiff if he or she were at risk of losing everything they own.
 No one, no matter how altruistic, would risk such a loss over a modest claim.
 Indeed, no rational person would risk an adverse costs award of several million dollars to recover several thousand dollars or even several tens of thousand dollars.

 Justice Paul Perell agreed with this conclusion in Fehr v.
 Sun Life Assurance Co. of Canada O.J.
 No. 2029.
 He also laid down in very categorial language the rule that an application for third-party funding has to be approved by the court in advance.

 This is a principle that can be inferred from the intent of the Class Proceedings Act, namely that all the stages of a class proceeding should be closely supervised by the court.
 It has been widely followed, including by judges in other provinces.

+This article was originally published in the Lawyer’s Daily on Aug.
+9, 2019, and can be found here.
 This is the first of a two-part series.
 Read part two: Fine balance needed by courts in third-party litigation funding.

 Author: Peter Spiro has a background in economics, the gig economy and the underground economy and is counsel to Monkhouse Law in employee class actions.